 Our university internship programs are a chance to put into practice what you have learnt already while getting valuable research experience in the field and your work with us actually gets used to help highlight the habitats and marine species in need of protection.

 Our current university interns have been integrating into Khmer culture and really putting their knowledge into practice working together closely with our partner organizations and The Royal Government of Cambodia.

 Even if you do not have research expertise in these areas, but you have self motivation and a passion to volunteer and make a difference then you can get involved in many aspects of the volunteer work we are undertaking here in Cambodia.

-For those with little or no experience we provide basic training in areas of Marine and terrestrial research, first aid and teaching to get you started, so that you can still contribute to the goals of the project.
+For those with little or no experience we provide basic training in areas of Marine and terrestrial research, so that you can still contribute to the goals of the project.

 Please email us if you are looking to be involved in a project that really makes a difference.

 Please when choosing your volunteer or internship placement, remember NGO's already receive grants and funding from donors for their activities.
 Our project is only made possible by you.

 Kep Oceanarium is Cambodia's first dedicated marine aquarium, Marine Conservation Cambodia saw the desperate need for education on marine conservation and after the last 6 years we saw the only way to really achieve this was to build a place where people could come to see what's under the ocean in Cambodia, with displays only covering Cambodian marine life, and eduction on what people can do to help keep Cambodia's ocean beautiful and protected, Kep Oceanarium is the perfect place to be amazed and learn about the ocean.